flare-s/flare-s/README.md

 I enjoy coding because it gives the person the power to overcome challenges and struggles.
 The reward that a person gets from simplifying problems and find an approach to solve them is satisfying.
 Being a part of an ever-evolving industry is something that excites me, because that means that there is a lot of new things to learn.

-ou can see some of my work [here](https://flare-s.github.io/application/).
+View some of my work [here](https://flare-s.github.io/application/).

 ### Things I use on a daily-basis: